May 5 in History

 Spanish tennis player

 Carlos Alcaraz Garfia is a Spanish professional tennis player.
-He was ranked world No. 1 in men's singles by the Association of Tennis Professionals (ATP), and finished as the year-end No. 1 in 2022 and 2025.
-Alcaraz…
+He has been ranked world No. 1 in men's singles by the Association of Tennis Professionals (ATP), and finished as the year-end No. 1 in 2022 and 2025.…

 Read More